aurorazilio/AMA-groupwork/README.md

-# AMA group project
+# E-Atlas Milan
  Skeleton Project for the Lab of Software Project Development

 # Flask and FastAPI Dockerized Project

-This project demonstrates a simple web application using Flask as the frontend and FastAPI as the backend.
-The frontend allows querying birthdays from the backend using a form.
-The project is Dockerized for easy deployment.
+This project is a comprehensive system providing information about Electric Vehicle (EV) charging stations in Milan.
+It consists of both a FastAPI backend and a Flask frontend that collectively serve data related to charging station locations, providers, available sockets, and street information.

 ## Architecture